-Download Jessica’s 7 Negotiation Tips & Script Template here
+Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 - Negotiation is something that everyone should do.
 If possible, you should negotiate before you accept a job.
 It is much easier to negotiate during the hiring process than when you are an employee at the company.
 If you need to ask for a raise at your current company, then work with your boss to meet and exceed their expectations.

 - When you are negotiating, let the company set the anchor point.
 Allow them to make the first offer to ensure that you aren’t undervaluing yourself.
 Remember, you are not the only one at the negotiation table.

 - Before you start negotiations, do your research to understand your worth.
 You can find out more about your market value on sites like Glassdoor.
 Don’t forget to include other benefits in your negotiation like time off, commuting benefits, and sign-on bonuses.

 - Atomic Habits with James Clear

 - Tread Lightly on the Path to FI

 - How To Ask For A Raise